 No meeting-specific features.
 Like InditexTech’s server, this is fundamentally a messaging and collaboration server — no video/audio/transcription capabilities.

-The best of the bunch is echelon-ai-labs/zoom-mcp at 18 stars — it supports Server-to-Server OAuth 2.0, retrieves user profiles, meeting details, recordings, and account settings.
-It requires Python 3.11+ and Zoom admin privileges.
+The best community option is echelon-ai-labs/zoom-mcp at 26 stars (up from 18) — Server-to-Server OAuth 2.0, user profiles, meeting details, recordings, and account settings.
+Python 3.11+ and Zoom admin privileges required.

 Google Meet MCP Server